adurant101/Frequency-CircularQueue-PasswordCheck/README.md

 # To Run This Repository
 Use python main.py
-The main file contains all unit tests and multithreading.
+The main file contains all unit tests and multithreading. <br>
-Example Output:
+Example Output: <br>
 ```
 python main.py
 ['asqwr1234@1', 'aF145#', '2w3E*', '2We3345']